Dividend: Criticism and analysis

-Some believe that company profits are best re-invested in the company with actions such as research and development, capital investment or expansion.
+Some believe company profits are best re-invested in the company with actions such as research and development, capital investment or expansion.
 Proponents of this view (and thus critics of dividends per se) suggest that an eagerness to return profits to shareholders may indicate the management having run out of good ideas for the future of the company.
-Some studies, however, have demonstrated that companies that pay dividends have higher earnings growth, suggesting that dividend payments may be evidence of confidence in earnings growth and sufficient profitability to fund future expansion.
+A counter-argument to this position came from Peter Lynch of Fidelity investments, who declared: "One strong argument in favor of companies that pay dividends is that companies that don’t pay dividends have a sorry history of blowing the money on a string of stupid diworseifications", using his self-created term for diversification that results in worse effects, not better.
+Additionally, studies have demonstrated that companies that pay dividends have higher earnings growth, suggesting dividend payments may be evidence of confidence in earnings growth and sufficient profitability to fund future expansion.
 Benjamin Graham and David Dodd wrote in Securities Analysis (1934): "The prime purpose of a business corporation is to pay dividends to its owners.
 A successful company is one that can pay dividends regularly and presumably increase the rate as time goes on."